ulrich/stepup-authentication-with-keycloak-and-spring-boot/backend/README.md

 - Lombok
 - Testcontainers

-The following for this introduction will use Java 17 and Maven (of course).
+The followings for this introduction will use Java 17 and Maven (of course).

 ### The minimum implementation